NachoColl/blockchain-web-services/docs/index.md

 Blockchain technologies are rising at an incredible rate.
 The 1st generation (aka Bitcoin) delivered the required trust for financial transactions; Just a few years later, a 2nd generation (aka Ethereum) stretched to countless scenarios through the use of Smart Contracts; Today, a set of new initiatives is already pushing hard to support scalability and mature growth.

-But the initial hype on Smart Contracts is getting weighed by the blockchain ecosystem infrastructure complexities, and challenges arise when discussing market adoption<sup>(3)</sup>.
+But the initial hype on Smart Contracts is getting weighed by the blockchain ecosystem infrastructure complexities, and challenges arise when discussing market adoption.

 <p align="center" style="padding-bottom:10px; padding-top:20px;">
   <img src="img/Gartner_Blockchain_Market-Growth.jpeg" /><br/>
 <span style="font-size:14px">Gartner - Despite the fast growth of the blockchain ecosystem,<br/> its complexity makes it difficult to navigate for business leaders <sup>(2)</sup>.</span>
 </p>

 The learning curves are still massive for companies planning to go blockchain, and the absence of unified standards is still a leading blocker.
-While diversity creates an extensive portfolio of Lx blockchains<sup>(4)</sup> and smart contracts (does a contract that does the same thing already exist<sup>(5)</sup>?), companies require a stable ecosystem to focus on their value proposal and efficiency.
+While diversity creates an extensive portfolio of Lx blockchains<sup>(3)</sup> and smart contracts (does a contract that does the same thing already exist<sup>(4)</sup>?), companies require a stable ecosystem to focus on their value proposal and efficiency.

 ## Problem Solving Proposition